Barbara Fitzgerald is an AKC Breeder of Merit and author of the column "Conversations with Champions" for the BCSA magazine, "Borderlines."

 There are two main registries in the US for Border Collies, the American Border Collie Association (ABCA) and American Kennel Club (AKC), and they are producing two different types of dogs.

-The ABCA border collies are breed from ISDS (International Sheep Dog Society) working lines.
+- The ABCA border collies are bred from ISDS (International Sheep Dog Society) working lines.
 These dogs tend to be lighter framed and lighter coated.
-They are bred purely on their bidability (desire to please) and instinctual ability to work stock.
+They are bred purely on their biddability (desire to please) and instinctual ability to work stock.
 These lines are descended from English imports, often of the nap type, mixed occasionally with recent imports of current herding stars in the EU.

 The AKC show lines tend to have heavier bone, shorter legs, thicker coat, broader skulls and shorter broader muzzles than their ABCA brothers.
 The overall impression of an AKC conformation dog is that of a cobbier dog.